RatkoFri/first_homework/FirstHomework.md

 ## Instructions

 Our design can be broken into two parts:
   - Datapath
   - Control Unit

 ### Datapath

 The datapath consists of the following modules:
-  - UART Receiver: This module receives data from the UART interface and converts it into parallel data.
+  - UART Receiver: This module receives data from the UART interface and save it to the shift register.
-  - PWM Generator: This module generates PWM signals based on the brightness values received from the UART
+  -  Shift Register: This module is used to store the received command and provide it to the PWM generator.
-  - UART Transmitter: This module prints the messages back to the UART interface for debugging and confirmation.
+  - PWM Generator: This module generates PWM signals based on the brightness values coded in the command.
-  - Shift Register: This module is used to store the received command and provide parallel output to the PWM generator.
+  - UART Transmitter: This module prints the messages back to the terminal to inform the user about the system status.

 ![](../img/datapath.png "Datapath Diagram")
 ![](./img/control_unit.png "Datapath Diagram")